 Office of Rupert Myer> Read more

-Rupert Myer is a Director of AMCIL Ltd, Healthscope Ltd and eCargo Holdings Ltd.
+Rupert Myer is a Director of AMCIL Ltd, Healthscope Ltd, eCargo Holdings Ltd and The Myer Family Investments Pty Ltd.

 He is Chairman of The Australia Council for the Arts.
-He serves as a member of the Felton Bequests’ Committee and as a board member of the University of Melbourne Faculty of Business and Economics Advisory Board, Creative Partnerships Australia, The Myer Foundation and The Australian International Cultural Foundation.
+He serves as a member of the Felton Bequests’ Committee and as a board member of the University of Melbourne Faculty of Business and Economics Advisory Board and Creative Partnerships Australia.

 Rupert holds a Bachelor of Commerce (Honours) degree from the University of Melbourne and a Master of Arts from the University of Cambridge.
 Rupert was made an Officer of the Order of Australia in 2015 for distinguished service to the visual and performing arts.